jrodriguezs92/SO_EDJ/Schedulers-P1/README.md

 ## Instructions for the scripts
 ### Install
-1. Execute script "Install" that is located in the root of the project directory:
+1. Execute script "Install" that is located in the root of the project directory.
+There is two options to install: with five arguments (each argument is a port to be map from container), or with no arguments (default ports):

+Option 1:

 ```
 ./Install.sh p1 p2 p3 p4 p5
 ```